nnamon/es1102/essay/draft3/draft3.md

 opposition to the interests of non-target companies.
 In the cited steel tariffs case, President Bush implemented the policies as a reaction to a voter base angry at the decaying American steel industry.
 Companies that relied on steel for manufacturing now had to purchase the commodity at an increased cost.

-Companies should work
+In response, these companies started to cut jobs and sought to work around the tariff by importing steel from non-tariffed countries such as Japan.

-towards defending globalisation from hostile legislation by implementing socially responsible policies that ensure society as a whole benefits.
-Corporate social responsibility is a voluntary initiative undertaken by companies to reduce the negative impacts of their operations on society.
+This essay suggests that companies should work towards defending globalisation from this hostile legislation by taking the the initiative to implement socially responsible policies that ensure that the working class are treated fairly.
+Corporate social responsibility (CSR) is a voluntary initiative undertaken by companies to reduce the negative impacts of their operations on society.
 This is relevant to reducing the increasing unemployment rates outsourcing is causing in developed countries.
 Grassroots initiatives may help key managerial staff understand the issues faced by the working class and guide the creation of progressive policies.
 For example, re-training programs can improve the hireability of employees who are retrenched.
 Sutter (2013) cites Michael Norton, a Harvard professor as evidence that the breaking down of social barriers between the rich and poor can spark the development of mutually beneficial policies.
+With the adoption of CSR, corporations may pre-empt any political unrest by softening the blow to the working class.

-An issue with this approach is that most companies adopt corporate social responsibility only for the marketing benefits.
-Regulation on the part of governments for corporations to adopt such policies might also be opposed to the goals of a profit-making organisation.
-Nevertheless, corporations that participate in globalisation must be aware of their corporate social responsibilities and seek to implement policies that help cushion the adverse impacts of their actions.
+An issue with CSR is that most companies only adopt corporate social responsibility solely for the marketing benefits.
+According to Zhu (2013), the influential economist Milton Friedman asserted in 1970 that the free enterprise system depends only on the profit-driven motivations of capitalism.
+Regulation on the part of governments for corporations to adopt such policies are in direct conflict to such an organisation.
+Nevertheless, corporations that participate in globalisation must be aware of their CSR and seek to implement policies that help cushion the adverse impacts of their actions.
 This acts as a means of closing the income gap by preventing the working class from descending into poverty as well as protect globalisation from protectionist policies implemented by governments in reaction to angry voters.

 Globalisation has introduced the concept of outsourcing: the export of labour requirements to developing foreign countries.
 This creates an unemployment